BBM (software)

-BBM, also known by its full name BlackBerry Messenger, was a proprietary mobile instant messenger and videotelephony application included on BlackBerry devices that allows messaging and voice calls between BlackBerry OS, BlackBerry 10, iOS, Android, and Windows Mobile users.
-The consumer edition for iOS and Android, BBM Consumer, was developed by Indonesian company Emtek under licence from BlackBerry Limited (formerly known as Research In Motion).
-The consumer edition for BlackBerry OS and BlackBerry 10, as well as the paid enterprise edition, called BBM Enterprise (BBMe, formerly known as BBM Protected), were developed fully by BlackBerry Limited and continue to function.
-BBM Consumer for Android and iOS was shut down on 31 May 2019, however the paid enterprise version of the software, BBMe, is still supported on these platforms.
+BBM, also known by its full name BlackBerry Messenger, was a consumer-oriented proprietary mobile instant messenger and videotelephony application service originally developed by BlackBerry Limited and later briefly by Indonesian company Emtek under license.
+Initially it was included and offered on BlackBerry devices before it was expanded to cross-platform in 2013.
+BBM was shut down on May 31, 2019; the company since continues to offer the paid enterprise edition, BBM Enterprise.

-Messages sent via BBM were sent over the Internet and used the BlackBerry PIN system.
+Messages sent via BBM were sent over the Internet and sent using the BlackBerry PIN system.
 In the past, many service providers allowed sign-in to BBM using a dedicated BlackBerry data plan.
 Exchanging messages was possible to a single person or via dedicated discussion or chat groups, which allowed multiple BlackBerry devices to communicate in a single session.
 In addition to offering text-based instant messages, BBM also allowed users to send pictures, voicenotes (audio recordings), files (up to 16 MB), share real time location on a map, stickers and a wide selection of emojis.

-Communication was possible only among BlackBerry devices, until late 2013 when BBM was released on iOS and Android systems.
+Communication was possible only among BlackBerry devices, until late 2013 when BBM was released on iOS and Android systems followed by Windows Phone.
 Over 300 million Stickers were shared.
 Daily, approximately 150,000 BBM Voice Calls were placed.
 There were more than 190 million BBM users worldwide as of 2015, and BlackBerry infrastructure handled 30 petabytes of data traffic each month by early 2013.

-BBM was the original "mobile-first" messaging service, and was popular for a while before it started to lose out to rivals.
-As of April 2016, Indonesia was the only country where BBM was the most popular messaging app – installed on 87.5% of Android devices in the country.
+BBM was the original "mobile-first" messaging service, and was popular for a while before it started to lose out to rivals such as WhatsApp and Telegram.
+It remained particularly popular in Indonesia, the only country where BBM was the most popular instant messenger in 2016 – installed on 87.5% of Android devices.